MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 ## Overview

+### Joining a manifest stream
+Multicast receivers wishing to learn if the multicast stream supports AMBI may use DORMS to discover metadata specific to that stream.
+If supported, the metadata will include a manifest-stream entry with the following set of parameters:

+#### ID
+The Manifest ID referenced in a manifest.

+#### URI
+A URI pointing to the manifest stream.
+The exact scheme is dependent on which transport is being used (see {{ref-transport}}).

+#### Hash algorithm
+The hash algorithm which will is being used to generate the digests.

+#### Data packet hold time
+The amount of time in milliseconds the receiver should hold unauthenticated data packets before discarding them.

+#### Digest hold time
+The amount of time in milliseconds the receiver should hold digests that have not been used to authenticate a data packet before discarding them.

+#### Expiration
+The date and time when the manifest stream will expire and stop providing authentication.
+If empty, the stream will not expire at a specific time.

+The receiver can then receive the manifest stream by subscribing to the specified URI.
+The receiver is REQUIRED to use the specified hash algorithm while the provided hold times SHOULD be used.

+### Authenticating packets
 In order to authenticate a data packet, AMBI receivers need to hold these three pieces of information at the same time:

  * the data packet